intentionalDisaster99/NixOS/README.md

 ## Credits
-Before we get any further into this readme, I would like to give credit to the
+Before we get any further into this readme, I would like to give credit to the XNM1 for [their configuration](https://github.com/XNM1/linux-nixos-hyprland-config-dotfiles) that I used as a base for mine.

 ## Tech Stack